Chewhern/SimplifiedArweaveSDK/README.md

 **It's still consider to be difficult to replicate the whole Arweave official SDK in C#.
 Only very minimal and core features were replicated.**

+**Important: As the HTTP API endpoint is using arweave.net, the developer will be required to check the submission status of transaction via viewblock (https://viewblock.io/arweave/address/{Arweave_Wallet_Address}**

 # Credentials Handling (Loading RSA key parameter from file)
 If the C# application runs on VPS hosting's environment, if the hosting's environment can be trusted, then the RSA key can be loaded into the library in **binary** manner by using **File.ReadAllBytes()**.